I didn’t have a clue as to what it was called or how to do it, but when I was 19 years old I did my first topical Bible study.

 Scripture was given to us for “instruction in righteousness” ( 2 Timothy 3:16), which means that it is to help us become the people God created us to be.

 To draw conclusions or make applications, first, we need to know if what we studied says anything about God.
 This helps us get to know Him better.
+Asking this question increases our knowledge of God.

 Second, we need to know if it says anything about ourselves or mankind in general.
 These observations will help us make personal applications.